Nonautonomous modelling in Energy Balance Models of climate. Limitations of averaging and climate sensitivity: The averaging method and its limitations

 and the autonomous averaged Cauchy problem

 where $T_0\in\R$ and $\ep>0$ is a small number.
-In fact, under certain conditions, it is possible to establish an upper-bound to the distance between the solutions of such problems in long time intervals in terms of the convergence functions
+In fact, under certain conditions, it is possible to establish an upper-bound to the distance between bounded solutions $T_\ep(t)$ of \eqref{eq:23/01-16:45} and $T_\ep^*(t)$ of \eqref{eq:23/01-16:46} in long time intervals $[0,1/\ep]$.
+This is usually written, using the standard Landau's notation, as